 Have you ever made a leprechaun trap before?
 I had never even heard of one until my adult life!
 Several years ago, my husband sent me a photo of a leprechaun trap he had helped our nephew make while I was away.
-I can clearly remember it because I never knew such a thing existed and thought it was so cool!
-We have since started the tradition for my daughter and she absolutely LOVES it!
+I can clearly remember it because I never knew such a thing existed and I thought it was so cool!
+We have since started the tradition for our children and they absolutely LOVE it!
 It’s a super easy and a cheap way to celebrate St. Patrick’s Day!

 I have no idea how common leprechaun traps are, but I thought I’d share what we do in case it’s new to you!
 If you’re a leprechaun trap making veteran, I’d love to hear how you make yours!!